When Should You Reach Out to Candidates?

 Does this scenario sound familiar?
 You craft an impeccable message to a would-be candidate.
 It’s personal, compelling, and well-researched.
 And the prospective candidate never even opens your message.

 It’s a frustrating experience, and while you probably won’t eliminate its occurrence entirely, there are some steps you can take to reduce the frequency—specifically by strategically selecting the time you reach out.
-Below, we touch base on some of the most important factors in determining if a candidate will be receptive to your outreach attempts.
+In the candidate engagement toolkit, you’ll find the best time and day to reach out to candidates.
+Read on below for some of the highlights.

 The Medium Matters